YeomeoR/CMO_tech_test/README.md

 ### Changes to the specifications:

 'V' is replaced by 'excVat'
-'R', 'rate' is set and fixed at 20%
+'R', 'rate' is set and fixed at 20% (This was a potential misreading of the task parameters where 'R' might have been required as a user defined %)

 #### Instructions